 Does plant-based protein cause acne?

-Acne has many causes attributed to it, but plant-based protein is not typically one of them.
+Acne has many potential causes, but plant-based protein is not typically one of them.
 In fact, vegan or plant-based proteins are generally considered healthier and more nutritious than whey or animal proteins.
-Not only are they easier to break down, but they are also better for your health and have fewer adverse effects attached to them than either meat or dairy.
+Not only are they typically easier to digest, but they are also better for your health and have fewer adverse effects attached to them than either meat or dairy.

-Plant-based foods that are high in protein are things like soy, seitan, pumpkin, seeds, nuts, and legumes, beans, nutritional yeast, green peas, hempseed, and lentils.
+Plant-based foods that are high in protein are typically made from ingredients such as soy, seitan, pumpkin, seeds, nuts, legumes, beans, nutritional yeast, green peas, hempseed, and lentils.
 Lentils, in particular, are jam-packed with a host of protein, fiber, and vitamins including vitamin B, iron, magnesium, potassium, and zinc.

 Why does whey protein cause acne?

-Are there any negative side effects of plant-based protein?
+Are there any negative side effects of plant-based protein powders?

-In general, plant-based proteins do not have any side effects attributed to them, provided you consume them in the right quantities.
-Obviously, if you are using a vegan protein mix or powder, you may want to take a closer look at the serving size, but that shouldn’t be a problem.
+In general, plant-based protein powders do not have any side effects attributed to them, provided you consume them in the right quantities.
+Just make sure to consume the correct serving size.

 How can I avoid acne?